 2. Issue regular security awareness training

-Provide employees with regular security awareness training and phishing simulations to keep BEC and social engineering risks top of mind.
+Provide employees with regular security awareness training and phishing simulations to keep BEC and social engineering risks in mind.
 You can support this further by creating internal cyber security heroes committed to keeping your organization cyber secure.

 3. Monitor employee awareness

 Encourage security leaders and cyber security heroes to monitor employees’ BEC and phishing awareness with regular phishing simulations.
-Use microlearning modules to educate, train, and change the behavior of employees who are struggling.
+Use microlearning modules to educate, train, and change employees’ behavior towards cyber security best practices.

 4. Send ongoing communications about threats

-Provide employees with ongoing communication and campaigns about cyber security, BEC, and social engineering.
+Provide employees with constant communication and campaigns about cyber security, BEC, and social engineering.
 This includes establishing strong password policies and reminding employees about the risks of emails, URLs, and attachments.

 5. Set network access rules

-Establish network access rules to limit the use of personal devices and prevent the sharing of information outside the network’s perimeter.
+Establish network access rules to limit personal device use and prevent information sharing outside the network’s perimeter.

 6. Update all infrastructure